SchokiCoder/hawps/docs/goals.md

 # Limitations

-- try Zig, only Zig, just Zig, raw Zig, no Makefile, no C, shell for install allowed
+- try Zig, only Zig, just Zig, raw Zig, no Makefile, shell for install allowed (C can be used for optimizations or for using libraries)
 - data-oriented programming
 - configuration via Zig source code file
 - max.
-5000 sloc in Zig (not including config or build files)
+10.000 sloc in Zig (not including config or build files)
 - max.
-500 sloc in Zig for build files
+1.000 sloc in Zig for build files
 - must be compatible with Linux, FreeBSD and Android
+- must work if only mouse is available
+- must work if only touch is available
+- keyboard must be able to do everything aside from spawning materials/objects (spawning via keyboard is optional)
 - fun is more important (in programming and in use)

 # Roadmap (done)